Of Mice and Men: Plot

-Nevertheless, George feels more relaxed, to the extent that he even leaves Lennie behind on the ranch while he goes into town with the other ranch hands.
-Lennie wanders into the stable, and chats with Crooks, the bitter, yet educated stable buck, who is isolated from the other workers due to being black.
-Candy finds them and they discuss their plans for the farm with Crooks, who cannot resist asking them if he can hoe a garden patch on the farm, even though he scorns the possibility of the farm happening.
+Nevertheless, George feels more relaxed.
+He even leaves Lennie behind on the ranch while he goes into town with the other hands.
+Lennie wanders into the stable, and chats with Crooks, the bitter, yet educated stable hand, who is isolated from the other workers because he is black.
+Candy finds them and they discuss their plans for the farm with Crooks, who cannot resist asking if he can hoe a garden patch on the farm, even though he scorns the possibility of the dream coming true.
 Curley's wife makes another appearance and flirts with the men, especially Lennie.
-However, her spiteful side is shown when she belittles them and threatens to have Crooks lynched.
-They then hear the ranch hands returning, which prompts her to leave.
+However, she shows her spiteful side when she belittles them and threatens to have Crooks lynched.
+They hear the ranch hands returning, and she leaves.

 The next day, Lennie accidentally kills his puppy while stroking it.
-Curley's wife enters the barn and tries to speak to Lennie, admitting that she is lonely and how her dreams of becoming a movie star have been crushed.
-After finding out about Lennie's habit, she offers to let him stroke her hair, but panics and begins to scream when she feels his strength.
-Lennie becomes frightened, and unintentionally breaks her neck.
-He then runs away.
-When the other ranch hands find the corpse, they form into a lynch mob intent on killing him, then send for the police before beginning the search.
+Curley's wife enters the barn and tries to speak to him, admitting that she is lonely.
+Her dreams of becoming a movie star have been crushed.
+She finds out about Lennie's love of soft things and offers to let him stroke her hair, but when she feels his strength, she panics and begins to scream.
+Lennie becomes frightened and unintentionally breaks her neck.
+He runs away.
+When the other ranch hands find the corpse, they form a lynch mob intent on killing him, sending for the police before beginning the search.
 George quickly realizes that their dream is at an end and hurries to find Lennie, hoping he will be at the meeting place they designated in case he got into trouble.

-George meets Lennie at the meeting spot, and the two sit together while George retells the beloved story of the dream, despite knowing it is something that will never happen.
-Upon hearing the lynch mob near them, George shoots Lennie, knowing it to be a more merciful death than that at the hands of a mob.
-Curley, Slim, and Carlson arrive seconds after.
-Only Slim realizes what happened, and consolingly leads George away.
-Curley and Carlson look on, unable to comprehend their emotions.
+George finds Lennie at the meeting spot, and the two sit together while George retells the beloved story of the dream, although he now knows it will never happen.
+George hears the lynch mob coming and shoots Lennie, giving him a more merciful death than the one he would receive at the hands of the mob.
+Curley, Slim, and Carlson arrive seconds later.
+Only Slim understands what has happened.
+He leads George away, trying to console him.
+Curley and Carlson look on, neither understanding why Slim and George are feeling the way they are.